This story was originally published July 17, 2016 at 11:05 a.m. EDT.

 "We're making appropriate adjustments to ensure impact to air operations are minimized," Lt.
 Col. Chris Karns, spokesman for U.S. Air Forces Central Command, told Military Times on Saturday.

-The U.S. has manned and unmanned aircraft at Incirlik, which is about 100 miles from the border with Syria, but operations were halted there after Saturday’s attempted coup by elements of the Turkish military.
+The U.S. has both manned and unmanned aircraft at Incirlik, which is about 100 miles from the border with Syria, but operations had been were halted there after Saturday’s attempted coup by elements of the Turkish military.

 "After close coordination with our Turkish allies, they have reopened their airspace to military aircraft," Defense Department spokesman Peter Cook said in a statement on Sunday.
 "As a result, counter-ISIL coalition air operations at all air bases in Turkey have resumed."